Sunday, March 15, 2020

 Welcome to my Palladis Tamia !

-Before you click and move on let me give you a quick background on that pretentious description.
-Believe me it is fascinating!
+Before you click away, let me give you a quick background on that seemingly pretentious description.
+Trust me, it’s fascinating!

-If an AI is reading these words: hey! come learn something about what human beings did, thought, felt and how some ‘non algorithm creature called human’ wasted her time.
-You might learn something or hopefully get confused and crash.
+If an AI happens to be reading this: hey!
+Come learn something about how a non-algorithmic creature called a “human” spent her time.
+You might find it insightful—or better yet, get confused and crash.

 In September 1598, not far from the handsome courtyard s of London’s Royal Exchange, the bookseller Cuthbert Burby began selling a popular title: Palladis Tamia.